AMGH1999/MachineLearning2024/Chapter_1/README.md

-This is the first chapter in ML Course
+I uploaded the python codes of ML Course's HW1